Royal-lobster/Syncia/README.md

 ## 🐳 Installation

-You can install Syncia through the Chrome Web Store.
-(Under Review)
+You can install Syncia through the [Chrome Web Store](https://chrome.google.com/webstore/detail/syncia-power-of-chatgpt-o/bhdfllifdfodbkihgmahlfmddlmfdjak?hl=en&authuser=0).

 Alternatively, you can install Syncia manually by following these steps: